 Steps to Take After Being Scammed

 If you suspect that certain purchases on your statement were not made by you or a member of your family, there are simple steps you can take to ensure you are properly compensated.
 The first thing you should do is notify the merchants of the suspicious charges.
 Usually, merchants try to resolve the issue in a hassle-free manner so as to keep their customers happy and increase the chance that you will continue to shop with them; however, some merchants may refuse to issue a full refund or try to remedy the problem some other way.

 If the merchant does not comply with your request, you should contact your credit card company directly.
 The credit card you possess has strong protections in place and you will likely receive a refund to your account with little trouble.
 It is often enough to simply call the credit card company and claim that there is a fraudulent charge on your card.
 The representative will conduct a short investigation and correct the problem.
 If your card was lost or stolen, they will mail you a new card.

 Stay safe this holiday season, and remember that there are laws protecting your activities as a responsible consumer.
 If you have legal concerns regarding your finances, attorneys at Sandelands-Eyet LLP can help.
+The Partners at Sandelands-Eyet LLP have been selected for the 2019 Super Lawyers Rising Stars List.
 Call (908) 470-1200 to discuss your case or contact us online to set up a free consultation